aditi230/scrape_pdp/README.md

 This project involves web scraping tasks using Python 3.9.
 Follow the steps below to set up and run the scraping scripts:

-Make sure you have Python 3.9 installed on your system.
+Make sure you have Python 3.9 installed on your system and repositry is cloned.
 Run the following commands in your terminal:

 ```